Sharan-Kumar-R/GPS-Map-Visualizer/README.md

 - **pip** (Python package installer)
 - **ChromeDriver**: The script uses Selenium to control a Chrome browser.
 You must download the ChromeDriver that matches your installed Chrome browser version.
 [Download ChromeDriver Here](https://chromedriver.chromium.org/)

-After downloading, ensure `chromedriver.exe` (or `chromedriver` on Linux/macOS) is in your system's PATH, or place it in the same directory as the `GPS.py` script.
+After downloading, ensure `chromedriver.exe` (or `chromedriver` on Linux/macOS) is in your system's PATH.

 ## Installation